whitneysteve/leetcode/README.md

 `./test`

+While I make changes and to make sure I don't break anything else.

 Run Locally
 -----------

 `./run`

-This will run the individual challenges.
+This will run any individual challenges that need to be run from the command line, rather than tests.

 Run Linter
 ----------

 `./lint`

+To keep code in tip-top shape (usually followed by disabling loads of Rubocop rules).

 Commit, or Ship
 ---------------